UPDATED OCTOBER 2025

 Spay/Neuter: Unreleased Multiple dogs: No

-2012 dog bite fatality, fatal pit bull attack, Kevin Latz
+2012 dog bite fatality, Kevin Latz

 Kevin Latz